awsdocs/amazon-pinpoint-developer-guide/doc-source/security_iam_id-based-policy-examples.md

 ### Administrator access<a name="permissions-actions-examples-admin"></a>

-The following example policy allows full access to all Amazon Pinpoint actions and resources in your Amazon Pinpoint account in all AWS Regions:
+The following example policy allows full access to all Amazon Pinpoint actions and resources in your Amazon Pinpoint account:

 ```
 {